 Step #3: Hold Her Skin Taut

 Once she gets used to the noise of the clippers, it’s time to get to work on clipping her fur.
 The technique depends on the purpose of the trim, as aesthetics can be different than shaving for health reasons.
 No matter the reason for shaving, it is always best to start at the top, holding the skin taut to prevent injury, and work your way down her body.
 It’s also recommended to leave the fur on her tail as is.

 Step #4: Don’t Rush Through It

 Being shaved will likely be a stressful experience for her, so take your time.
 It’s also a good idea to take frequent breaks and reward her with treats for her good behavior.
-Running the clippers for an extended period can cause the blade to get hot, so taking breaks also prevents the blade from burning her skin.
+Running the grooming clippers for an extended period can cause the blade to get hot, so taking breaks also prevents the sharp blades from burning her skin.

 If you’re having a hard to completing the job, celebrate the victory of getting as much of it done as you did!
 You can always pick up right where you left off after a few hours or even the next day.
 That’s one of the benefits of shaving her yourself rather than taking her to a professional groomer!

 Put Her Well-Being First